Buliwyfa/HumHub-ArtCom-Design/README.md

 Our design does have a responsive (html5 based) video background with a image fallback.
 It also got a H1, H2 and H3 for the logo and basic informations about Your community.

-The rest of the whole design is based on the HumHub original design.
+The rest of the whole design should be based on the HumHub original design.

 We would be happy if You contibute to the design and get it working.
 A lot of the project is already done.